 Manjushri was conceived from the Buddhist texts.
 Specifically, Prajnaparamita Sutta is a Buddhist text that first emerged in 100 ACE.
 However, this seminal text on transcendent wisdom took 7 centuries to complete.
 Manjushri is well represented within the Prajnaparamita Sutta.
 As a result, a copy of the text rests inside the lotus blossom that grows over his left shoulder.

 A less subtle representation of wisdom is in Manjushri’s sword.
 Unfortunately, the sword has been misrepresented by some.
 Manjushri’s sword represents the gentle annihilation of ignorance.
 This is not to be mistaken for violence.
 The sword represents the effectiveness of wisdom to fight against ignorance, not the means.
 The subjugation and eradication of ignorance is to be done with surgical precision.
 The sword of wisdom is very effective to eliminate ignorance and all of its residue.

 Manjushri represents the Buddha’s power of wisdom.
-As a result, Manjushri statues are commonly seen alongside the the Buddha’s protector (Vajrapani) and the Buddha’s compassion (Avalokitesvara).
+As a result, Manjushri statues are commonly seen alongside the the Buddha’s protector (Vajrapani) and the Buddha’s compassion (Avalokiteshvara).
 These 3 Buddha statues are an elaborate selection for a Buddhist altar.
 Indeed, they represent the important components of the foundation of Buddhism.
 Click here to learn more about Manjushri.